ollls/zio-tls-http/README.md

 Key points:

             ResPool.TIME_TO_LIVE < KEEP_ALIVE on remote host
-            package.scala must have  type MyEnv = MyLogging with ResPool[HttpConnection]
+            package.scala must have  type MyEnv = MyLogging with ResPool[HttpConnection] or ResPoolGroup[]

 * Clean example of specialized server object with LDAP backend and connection pooling, posted for reference.